gagolews/stringx/devel/sphinx/rapi/chartr.md

 ## Value

-A character vector (in UTF-8).

-These functions preserve most attributes of `x`.
-Their base R counterparts drop all the attributes if not fed with character vectors.
+These functions return a character vector (in UTF-8).
+They preserve most attributes of `x`.
+Note that their base R counterparts drop all the attributes if not fed with character vectors.

 ## Author(s)